 How Fast Do Bowlers Bowl?
 Cricket Ball Speed and the Fastest Deliveries

-I’ve seen some of the world’s greatest fast bowlers in action: In one of my earliest visits to a test match, I saw the great Michael Holding take England apart at The Oval and it was fascinating to see reel pace.
+I’ve seen some of the world’s greatest fast bowlers in action: In one of my earliest visits to a test match back in 1976, I saw the great Michael Holding take England apart at The Oval and it was fascinating to see reel pace.

 But how fast do bowlers bowl in the modern game and what have been the fastest deliveries in the history of the sport?
 Here is a quick guide.